 Primary urethral cancer

 It has an incidence of 4.3 per million for males and 1.5 per million for females.
-It usually manifests in the fifth decade of life.
+It usually manifests in the 5th decade of life.

 Risk factors include:

-In females, the anterior segment (distal two thirds, stratifed squamous epithelium) is involved in 46% of the cases.
-The posterior segment (proximal third, stratifed squamous epithelium) is responsible for the remainder of cases.
+In females, the anterior segment (distal two thirds, stratified squamous epithelium) is involved in 46% of the cases.
+The posterior segment (proximal third, stratified squamous epithelium) is responsible for the remainder of cases.